RTL buys YouTube fashion channel in battle for younger viewers

 Last year, RTL made about 236 million euros ($295 million), or 4 percent of its total revenues, from its digital business.
 "Our goal is to at least double these revenue figures in three or four years," De Posch said.

-RTL plans to spend an average of 250 million euros per year on mergers and acquisitions, focussing on content and digital.
+RTL plans to spend an average of 250 million euros per year on mergers and acquisitions, focusing on content and digital.

 ($1 = 0.8003 euro)